There are 67 upcoming classes.

 Discuss books by a different romance author each month with other fellow romance readers.
 You will "zoom" away with new authors and books to add to your wish list of books to read!

-For this session, we will be focusing on books by the author Grace Burrowes.
-Please read any book of your choice by Grace Burrowes.
+For this session, we will be focusing on books by the author Jane Ashford.
+Please read any book of your choice by Jane Ashford.

 Please register with an email address to receive an immediate registration confirmation.
 You will receive the link to the online class in the confirmation email.